kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 * lme4
 * R2WinBUGS

+For the installation of WinBUGS, please refer to [here](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/)

 ## Methodology
 I perform regression analysis on the dataset.
 Particularly, I model the delivery time using multi-level model (also called Generalized Linear Mixed Effect Model (GLMM).
 The first-level here refers to each order, while the second-level here refers to the customer city where the order is placed.
 This modeling is useful due to the following reasons:
 1. It is likely that there is some correlation across the order delivery time for the orders within the same customer city.